abdurrahmanador/task_manager_using_getx/README.md

-# task_manager_using_getx
+# Task Management App (GETX)
 Note:
 It is an updated Version of previous Project <a href="https://github.com/abdurrahmanador/dynamic_task_manager"><b><i>Dynamic Task Management App</i></b></a>.
 In this project I tried to implement GETX .
-Though I couldnt implement GETX at whole project but almost 90% I converted .
+Though I couldn't implement GETX at whole project but almost 90% I converted .
 And Also I didn't focus On UI rather I focused backend API implementation and State Management , this app is for Learning Purpose .
 1. Dart
 2. Flutter
 3. Android Studio